JCMexplains/writing-for-success-2023/textbook.md

 ### Searching for visuals

-You will probably find it most efficient to use the Internet to search for visuals.
+You will probably find it most efficient to use the internet to search for visuals.
 Many students begin by typing keywords into a search engine to locate related images.
 However, this search technique is not necessarily efficient, for several reasons: